zype/zype.github.io/api_docs/transactions.md

 Parameter | Function | Type
 --------- | -------- | ----
 provider | The type of transaction to create.
-Valid values include 'stripe', 'braintree', 'roku', 'apple_tv', 'third_party' | String transaction[amount] | Must be formatted as a string included cent value, for example "1.99" | String transaction[apple_id] | The ID of a native Apple TV payment.
-Use only for storing Apple TV transactions. | String transaction[braintree_id] | Used to create transactions from payments already processed by Braintree.
-Use only for creating Braintree transactions, and if not supplying a payment nonce. | String transaction[currency] | Set currency type.
+Valid values include 'stripe', 'braintree', 'roku', 'apple_tv' and 'third_party' | String transaction[amount] | Must be formatted as a string included cent value (Example: 1.99) | String transaction[apple_id] | The ID of a native Apple TV payment, use only for storing Apple TV transactions | String transaction[braintree_id] | Used to create transactions from payments already processed by Braintree, use only for creating Braintree transactions, and if not supplying a payment nonce | String transaction[consumer_id] | The ID of the consumer making the transaction | String transaction[currency] | Set currency type.
 This is optional.
-Default value is 'USD' | String transaction[consumer_id] | The ID of the consumer making the transaction | String transaction[description] | Description of transaction | String transaction[pass_plan_id] | The ID of the pass plan the user is purchasing if purchasing a pass plan.
+Default value is 'USD' | String transaction[description] | Description of transaction | String transaction[pass_plan_id] | The ID of the pass plan the user is purchasing if purchasing a pass plan.
 Required if the transaction is for a pass plan | String transaction[payment_nonce] | The payment nonce provided by Stripe or Braintree if using one of those platforms | String transaction[playlist_id] | The ID of the playlist the user is purchasing if purchasing a playlist.
-Required if the transaction is for a playlist | String transaction[roku_id] | The ID of a native Roku payment.
-Use only for storing Roku transactions. | String transaction[stripe_id] | Used to create transactions from payments already processed by Stripe.
-Use only for creating Stripe transactions, and if not supplying a payment nonce. | String transaction[third_party_id] | The ID of a payment processsed by a 'third party' payment processor.
-Use only for creating 'third party' custom transactions. | String transaction[transaction_type] | Must be either 'purchase' or 'rental' | String transaction[video_id] | The ID of the video the user is purchasing if purchasing a video.
+Required if the transaction is for a playlist | String transaction[roku_id] | The ID of a native Roku payment, use only for storing Roku transactions | String transaction[stripe_id] | Used to create transactions from payments already processed by Stripe, use only for creating Stripe transactions, and if not supplying a payment nonce | String transaction[third_party_id] | The ID of a payment processsed by a 'third party' payment processor, use only for creating 'third party' custom transactions | String transaction[transaction_type] | Must be either 'purchase' or 'rental' | String transaction[video_id] | The ID of the video the user is purchasing if purchasing a video.
 Required if the transaction is for a video | String